 The identification of students with disabilities and the services provided by the LEA shall be in accordance with the regulations and guidelines of the department of elementary and secondary education’s Current Plan for Part B of The Education of the Handicapped Act, as amended.

-Students of Legal Age Model Policy [required]
+Students of Legal Age Policy

 The Board of The Leadership School adopts the following policy effective on the date that the policy is adopted by the Board.